MicrosoftDocs/windowsserverdocs/WindowsServerDocs/manage/windows-admin-center/understand/modernized-gateway.md

 If your installation failed, or Windows Admin Center fails to open after install, try uninstalling and reinstalling.
 This issue can also happen if you have an older version of a modernized gateway build installed, and you're trying to update to a newer version.
 To uninstall, follow the instructions in the [Uninstalling the modernized gateway](#uninstalling-the-modernized-gateway) section.

 ## Extension support
-The extension feed for the modernized gateway is not configured.
-Extensions not included in the Windows Admin Center installer, including external partner extensions, are not available unless you add an extension feed.
+The extension feed for the modernized gateway isn't configured.
+Extensions not included in the Windows Admin Center installer, including external partner extensions, aren't available unless you add an extension feed.

 The following extensions are available upon install of the modernized gateway build:
 - Apps & features